przemir/RecastBlenderAddon/README.md

 About plugin

 Blender 2.8 dropped BGE, including recast navmesh generation.
-This plugin consists of two elements:
-1) C/C++ shared library:
-Recast & Detour is C++ library.
-Navmesh generation algorithm was taken from blender 2.79b.
-2) Python addon:
-It uses ctypes to communicate with C.
+This plugin adds possibility to create navigation mesh using Recast and detour library once again.
+Some files from blender 2.79b were forked and modified to build shared library.
+Python addon communicate with this shared library using ctypes module.